WinVector/Examples/rebalance/rw_simple_example.md

     ## [1] 1.110223e-16

-A censoring process that doesn’t change the prevalance tends not to show the above effect.
+A censoring process that doesn’t change the prevalence tends not to show the above effect.

 ``` r